springload/frontend-starter-kit/docs/javascript.md

 ## Project Structure

-The reason why Project Structure is in JavaScript is because it's often related to Webpack which uses JavaScript.
+The reason why the heading _'Project Structure'_ is in JavaScript is because it's often related to Webpack which uses JavaScript.

 Generally speaking we like [Mono-repos](https://danluu.com/monorepo/) rather than Multi-repos.